 BBFC Cinema Cuts

-covering letter that it was happy to pass the film as a 15, but that some heavy and realistic violence in the middle of the film should be reduced.
-Perhaps in an attempt to soften the news to the distributor, the Board's cuts list closed with:
+in its covering letter that it was happy to pass the film as a 15, but that some heavy and realistic violence in the middle of the film should be reduced.
+Perhaps in an attempt to soften the news to the distributor, the Board's cuts list

 Since none of these cuts will interfere with the stunning special effects, I'm sure there will be no difficulty.